-Annexation of any area or property contiguous to the Town may be initiated by filing a petition signed by 75 percent or more of the freeholders owning at least 75 percent of the assessed value of property in the area to be annexed.
-The Petition must be dated before the first signature is affixed, and all necessary signatures must be obtained within six months from the Petition Date.
-The Petition and all signatures are open for public inspection at any time.
-Upon agreement to accept the Petition and annex the area, compliance with required procedures, and enactment of an ordinance by the governing body declaring the area annexed, the Annexation is complete.
+Annexation of any area or property which is contiguous to the Town may be initiated by filing a petition signed by 75 percent or more of the freeholders owning at least 75 percent of the assessed value of property in the area to be annexed.
+The petition must be dated before the first signature is affixed and all necessary signatures must be obtained within six months from the date of the petition.
+The petition and all signatures are open for public inspection at any time.
+Upon agreement to accept the petition and annex the area, compliance with required procedures, and enactment of an ordinance by the governing body declaring the area annexed, the annexation is complete.
 S.C.
 Code Ann. § 5-3-150(3) & S.C.
 Code Ann. § 5-3-150(1).